quiddihub/dojono-form/README.md

 contains multiple pluggable forms such as :

- -iframe that contain a form with a progress bar and an iframe that contains no progress bar
+- An IFrame file that imports a form that contains a progress bar as well as an IFrame that imports a form which does not contain a progress bar

-- Html file that imports the form from a separate html file
+- Html file that imports the form from a separate html file whilst having the progress bar contained in the header of the main page.

 - html file that imports both the form and progress bar from a separate file.

+- html file that imports the form from a separate html file whilst removing the progress bar in the header

+- page that alerts the user that their loan is being processed.

-also contains assets files:
+also contains multiple assets files and folders such as:

-a js file that contains multiple javascript files
+- a JavaScript folder that contains multiple javascript files

-a font file that contains the following file:
+- a font folder that contains the following file:

 icons.ttf
 icons.woff
 icons.woff2

-a image file that contains the following: an logo.svg file an manifest.json file an norton-ssl.svg file that alerts the user that the form is protected through norton
+as well as an image folder that contains the following:

+an logo.svg file
+an manifest.json file
+an norton-ssl.svg file that alerts the user that the form is protected through norton